Cryptocurrency as an Investable Asset Class: Coming of Age

-Unless otherwise noted, we aggregate daily closing prices to construct weekly coin returns.
-Each year is divided into 52 weeks: the first week contains the year's first seven days, the next 50 weeks consist of seven days each, and the final week contains the remaining days of the year.
+Unless otherwise noted, we aggregate daily closing prices to construct weekly coin returns.\footnote{CoinGecko daily prices are timestamped at 00{:}00 UTC (19{:}00 ET), whereas traditional asset prices from Bloomberg reflect end-of-day timestamps that vary by market and instrument (typically between 16{:}00 and 19{:}00 ET).
+Since our baseline analysis uses weekly close-to-close returns, any intraday timing mismatch is negligible.
+Crypto prices are quoted directly in USD, so no additional currency conversion is required.
+This review follows the dominant practice of using USD-denominated prices, which reflects the phenomenon that cryptocurrency trading is largely dominated by USD-linked quote currencies.
+We note that alternative numeraire or crypto-to-crypto return measures may reveal additional dimensions that are not captured by USD-based trades, which is a potentially important direction for future research.} Each year is divided into 52 weeks: the first week contains the year’s first seven days, the next 50 weeks consist of seven days each, and the final week contains the remaining days of the year.
 For the construction of weekly returns, we exclude coins with a market capitalization below \$1 million at the formation date and winsorize returns at the 0.0025\% level in both tails.
 We construct a cryptocurrency market return as the value-weighted return of all underlying coins.
 The cryptocurrency excess market return is constructed as the difference between the cryptocurrency market return and the risk-free rate measured as the 1-month T-bill rate at the weekly frequency, which we obtain from the Federal Reserve Bank of St. Louis.